BenjaminVanRyseghem/pharo-core/Athens-Core.package/AthensPaint.class/README.md

 My subclasses represent a concreate paint by implementing my protocol,  that actually draws a specific shapes with me.
 My subclasses usually backend-specific, but as long as you implement my protocol, any object can be treated as paint:

- - fillPath: aPath on: aCanvas
+ - athensFillPath: aPath on: aCanvas
- - fillRectangle: aRectangle on: aCanvas
+ - athensFillRectangle: aRectangle on: aCanvas
  - asStrokePaint